Weather Averages for Khao Lak in April

 5th April 2015

-This ancient Chinese festival takes place 104 days after the Winter Solstice in the cemeteries, where families pay respect to their ancestors with various offerings.
+This ancient Chinese festival takes place 104 days after the Winter Solstice in cemeteries across the country, where families pay respect to their ancestors with various offerings.

 13th April 2015

-The Thai New Year is marked by festive water fights in every town in the country as everyone returns home to celebrate this massive occasion.
+The Thai New Year is a unique occasion for any travellers to Thai, this day is marked by festive water fights in every town in the country as everyone returns home to celebrate this massive occasion.